GreaterDenverTransit/rtd-dash/README.md

 This is what we use to periodically update the production site.

-## Support TransitMatters
+## Support Greater Denver Transit

-If you've found this app helpful or interesting, please consider [donating](https://transitmatters.org/donate) to TransitMatters to help support our mission to provide data-driven advocacy for a more reliable, sustainable, and equitable transit system in Metropolitan Boston.
+If you've found this app helpful or interesting, please consider joining [Greater Denver Transit](https://www.greaterdenvertransit.com/) to help support our mission to advocate for an efficient, reliable, safe, accessible and inclusive public transit system which delivers on the region’s mobility needs.